System requirements for Duplicate File Finder

 - Calendar notes

-You can use Duplicate File Finder Pro on your other Mac using the same Apple ID you used to purchase the application.
+Also, you can use Duplicate File Finder Pro on your other Mac using the same Apple ID you used to purchase the application.
 Please note that when you install the app on a new Mac computer, your license for the Pro version on the app does not synchronize automatically.
 You would need to use the Restore button on the Purchasing dialog window to upgrade Duplicate File Finder to the Pro version.

 *If you downloaded Duplicate File Finder from our website, you can use one license key on two Mac computers.